 You can view when late fees begin for your exams at testing.byu.edu.

 Please refer to the Testing Center website for accurate deadlines and testing information.
 You can view your test dates online.

 Independent Study Students are welcome to park in the student parking garage, located at 50 North 400 West.
 Parking validations are available at the Testing Center.

-A matriculated (admitted) student is one who has applied to and been accepted by BYU as a degree-seeking student.
-A non-matriculated (non-admitted) student is one who has not been accepted by BYU in Provo, but is taking classes at the BYU Salt Lake Center or through BYU Evening Classes as a non-degree-seeking student.
+A matriculated (admitted) student is one who has applied to and been accepted by BYU and enrolled as a degree-seeking student.
+Non-matriculated (non-admitted) can take classes at the BYU Salt Lake Center through the BYU FlexGE program.